fszlin/certes/README.md

     of the registration key, in form of `<token>.<thumbprint>`
   * You can simply save the **key authorization string** in a text file, and upload it to `http://my_domain.com/.well-known/acme-challenge/<token>`
-  * For testing purpuse, if you are hosting an ASP.NET Core app, you can add the following to ```Configure``` method of ```Startup``` class
+  * For testing purposes, if you are hosting an ASP.NET Core app, you can add the following to ```Configure``` method of ```Startup``` class

 ```C#